xduarde/rental-car-data-model/README.md

 ## Data Model

-To prove the model, the [Cornell Car Rental Database](https://www.kaggle.com/kushleshkumar/cornell-car-rental-dataset) was used.

 ![alt text](/img/car-rental.png)

+The [Cornell Car Rental Database](https://www.kaggle.com/kushleshkumar/cornell-car-rental-dataset) was used to create the files which feed the four tables.

 ## License